jraby/1brc/README.md

 - `strings.Split` to split each line on `;`
 - `strconv.ParseFloat` to convert the measurement to float

-Runs through the 13gb file in: (`make runner.baseline`)
+Runs through the 13gb file in:
 - ~94s on a i7-7700
 - ~88s on a ryzen 9 7900

-The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/baseline.go#L140-L177).
+The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/baseline.go#L140-L177), run with  `make runner.baseline`.

 This approach is not very efficient:
 - bufio.Scanner uses a small buffer (4k) to read the input file, leading to a big syscall overhead